-The ECEG has been participating as main or co-beneficiary over the past years at numerous EU projects, which are funded by the European Commission.
+The ECEG has been participating as main or co-beneficiary over the past years at numerous EU projects, which have been receiving a grant by the European Commission.
 Currently, ECEG is main coordinator of one project.

 On 19 January 2018, European social partners of the chemical industry, industriAll European trade union and the European Chemical Employers Group (ECEG) launched their new social partner project.
 The project will deal with “The impact of innovation and digital transformation in the workplace: a sector-specific study of the European chemical, pharmaceutical, rubber and plastics industry”.

 Based on an EU-wide research survey and expert interviews, project partners aim to formulate a social partner joint action plan as to how to anticipate, prepare and manage change in the workplace as a result of innovation and digital transformation in three domains: skills, working patterns and health & safety.

 Over a period of 24 months, 16 experts out of 8 EU Member States will steer the project, each bringing their specific sectoral knowledge and experience from national trade unions and employer associations in the areas of social dialogue, digital transformation and employment policy.

 A stakeholder conference is envisaged for 18-19 October in Tallinn, Estonia.

 Intensifying global competition, the economic crisis, demographic developments, technological progress, climate change, energy costs, and shift in work patterns, are having a serious impact on competitiveness and employment in the chemical sector.
 After 10 years of existence, the SSDC for the European Chemical Industry takes the opportunity to step up its commitment to social dialogue via a joint Roadmap for 2015 – 2020.